 Ministries and commissions - The interests of these groups are identified through legislation and regulation.
 Eastland Network Limited has engaged Price Waterhouse Coopers and Chapman Tripp to monitor and represent Eastland Network Limited in this area.
-In addition Eastland Network Limited has significantly increased staffing and funding from 2008 to provide information, review and revise systems in order to accommodate the steadily changing requirements.
+Eastland Network has a dedicated team to provide information, review and revise systems to accommodate the steadily changing requirements.